 But don’t get too excited about this perk — yet.

-It just so happens that it is scheduled during Easter week (Wednesday, April 13), which makes sense since that week has traditionally been one of the busiest of the year.
+We’ve only ever seen these special hours happen at Hollywood Studios during busy times of the year, like Easter week.
+This makes sense since that week has traditionally been one of the busiest of the year.

-Hopefully, Disney will eventually add additional Extended Theme Park Hours dates, so definitely make sure you check on that before your trip.
+Hopefully, Disney will eventually add additional Extended Theme Park Hours dates to Hollywood Studios, so definitely make sure you check on that before your trip.

 Because if you are lucky enough to be traveling at a time when one is available, the Extended Evening Theme Park Hours will be a fantastic option for riding Rise of the Resistance with minimal waits.